NicolasHug/Surprise/doc/source/building_custom_algo.rst

 The ``train`` method is called by the :func:`evaluate
-<recsys.evaluate.evaluate>` function at each fold of a cross-validation
+<surprise.evaluate.evaluate>` function at each fold of a cross-validation
 process, (but you can also :ref:`call it yourself <iterate_over_folds>`).
 Before doing anything, you should call the base class :meth:`train()
-<recsys.prediction_algorithms.algo_base.AlgoBase.train>` method.
+<surprise.prediction_algorithms.algo_base.AlgoBase.train>` method.

 The ``trainset`` attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the base class :meth:`train()
-<recsys.prediction_algorithms.algo_base.AlgoBase.train>` method has returned, all
+<surprise.prediction_algorithms.algo_base.AlgoBase.train>` method has returned,
-the info you need about the current training set (rating values, etc...) is
+all the info you need about the current training set (rating values, etc...) is
 stored in the ``self.trainset`` attribute.
 This is a :class:`Trainset
-<recsys.dataset.Trainset>` object that has many attributes and methods of
+<surprise.dataset.Trainset>` object that has many attributes and methods of
 interest for prediction.

 To illustrate its usage, let's make an algorithm that predicts an average